+The following article provides an outline for Agile Epic.
 Agile Epics are defined as phenomena or concept which is used to organize the work and the work hierarchy.
 In Epic, a larger module is fragmented into smaller modules or segments so that a large project can be completed easily and delivered to the clients or the stakeholders on time as per the contract or tender.
-A large product is divided into smaller pieces which are called stories based on the end user request.
-Epics help the team to break down their work or larger chunk of the project but allowing the team to work continuously towards achieving their common objective.
+A large product is divided into smaller pieces which are called stories based on the end-user request.
+Epics help the team to break down their work or a larger chunk of the project but allowing the team to work continuously towards achieving their common objective.

 Epic is a set of requirements that together deliver greater business value and touch the same portion of the product, either functional or logical.
-Epics comprise of multiple teams, on multiple projects, and can even be trained on multiple scrum boards.
+Epics comprise multiple teams on multiple projects and can even be trained on multiple scrum boards.
 The agile epics are more preferably distributed over a set of sprints.
-The market needs and customer demands are top +priorities while developing the epic and the mentioned two factors are on the peak of any organization’s goal.
+The market needs and customer demands are top +priorities while developing the epic and the mentioned two factors are at the peak of any organization’s goal.

-Initiatives: Initiatives is defined as a pool of epics with a common objective that drives the teams working in the organization.
+- Initiatives: Initiatives are defined as a pool of epics with a common objective that drives the teams working in the organization.

-Themes: Themes can be defined as the goals of an organization.
-These themes are primary areas to be emphasized upon to achieve the organization goals.
+- Themes: Themes can be defined as the goals of an organization.
+These themes are primary areas to be emphasized upon to achieve the organization’s goals.

-Recording/Reporting: Reporting in the epic is all about drafting the agile epic for project managers and team associates to keep track on the project.
+- Recording/Reporting: Reporting in the epic is all about drafting the agile epic for project managers and team associates to keep track of the project.

-Description: The description step is about describing the process or mechanism of achieving the current or proposed state of the project/product.
-It comprises of all the stories of the epic.
+- Description: The description step is about describing the process or mechanism of achieving the current or proposed state of the project/product.
+It comprises all the stories of the epic.